aleclarson/vs-auto-typings/README.md

 Inspired by: https://github.com/jvitor83/types-autoinstaller

-### Features
+### How it works

+Before anything happens, your package **must** have a `tsconfig.json` module.

-When an NPM dependency is added, the associated `@types/` package is installed if the dependency does _not_ itself depend on `typescript` or have a `"typings"` field in its `package.json` module.
+When an NPM dependency is added, the associated `@types/` package is installed if the dependency does _not_ itself contain a `tsconfig.json` module or have a `"typings"/"types"` field in its `package.json` module.

 When an NPM dependency is removed, any associated `@types/` package is uninstalled.

-Before anything happens, your package **must** have:

-- a `tsconfig.json` module
-- `typescript` in its `"devDependencies"`

 This extension constantly watches all directories that contain a `package.json` module and have no ancestor named `node_modules`.
-This means you can add a `tsconfig.json` module or add `typescript` to your `"devDependencies"` at any time, and this extension will start managing (or stop managing) your `@types/` dependencies.
+This means you can add a `tsconfig.json` module at any time, and this extension will start managing (or stop managing) your `@types/` dependencies.

 Any package in the workspace (even nested packages) are eligible to be managed by this extension, except for packages contained in a `node_modules` directory.
 This extension picks up on newly created packages without issue.

-In the settings, you can choose the default package manager to use.
+The `typings.bin` setting lets you choose the default package manager.
 This extension attempts to resolve the correct package manager on a per-package basis by looking for `.npmrc`, `yarn.lock`, and other indicators.
+By default, NPM is used.

-In the settings, you can choose the default namespace to put `@types/` packages in.
+The `typings.dev` setting lets you choose the default namespace to put `@types/` packages in.
-All `@types/` packages are installed as dev dependencies by default.
-Use the `typings.dev` setting to control this behavior.
 This extension attempts to resolve the `@types/` namespace on a per-package basis by looking for pre-existing `@types/` dependencies in the `package.json` module.
+By default, they are added to `"devDependencies"`.

 If you add a dev dependency, its associated `@types/` package will **always** be installed as dev dependency.